-"Oh wow Des," Bryant said and ran his fingers through his hair, clearly pretending to look bored.
+"Oh wow Des," Brendon said and ran his fingers through his hair, clearly pretending to look bored.
 "No tits."

 Don't lose control, don't lose control, don't lose control….

 "Ha-ha," I said and curled my hands into fists in my lap.
-"Good one Bryant.
+"Good one Brendon.
 So what can I do for you?"